jozic/scalax-collection/docs/README.md

 ### mapToMap

+can be seen as more efficient replacement for `map().toMap` combination

 ```tut
 val m = List("1" -> "one", "2" -> "two").mapToMap { case (i, s) => i.toInt -> s }
 ```